 Teenagers can be demanding and challenging for many parents.
 This age group is often struggling to discover their true identity while juggling how to fit in with their peer group and gaining independence from their parents.
-Raging hormones, impulsive behaviors, and challenging authority are all pretty normal in the teenager phase however it is important to understand what differentiates abnormal behavior from normal teenager behavior.
+Raging hormones, impulsive behaviors, and challenging authority are all pretty normal in the teenage phase however it is important to understand what differentiates abnormal behavior from normal teenager behavior.

 Substance abuse is rampant amongst the teenage and adolescent populations and this behavior can result in trouble with the law and a decline in academic performance, among other things.
 Statistics have shown that 50 percent of high school students will have taken an illegal drug and 20 percent will have used a prescription medication for a nonmedical purpose by the time they have reached their senior year.
 Marijuana and prescription medications such as opiates and benzodiazepines are the most commonly abused drugs among teenagers and adolescents.
 As a parent, it can be very scary to learn that your teenager is experimenting with drugs, or worse is addicted to drugs.